dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/payment-gateways/intro.md

 The default configuration only uses the dummy backend (see [how to enable/disable payment gateways](/mw-docs/docs/getting-started/configuration#payments-gateways)).
 It’s meant to allow developers to easily simulate different payment results.

-For an how-to guide on adding new payments into your MajorityWorld project please check [Payments](/mw-docs/docs/guides/payments).
+For an how-to guide on adding new payments into your DrikGallery project please check [Payments](/mw-docs/docs/guides/payments).

 > **Note**
 >